-Submit Application for Readmission and all transcripts to the Office of Graduate Admissions, Truett McConnell University, 100 Alumni Drive, Cleveland, GA 30528-1264.
+Submit Application for Readmission at the following link: Admissions - Truett McConnell University and all transcripts to the Office of Graduate Admissions, Truett McConnell University, 100 Alumni Drive, Cleveland, GA 30528-1264.

 Upon receipt of the Application for Readmission, the Office of Graduate Admissions will check for any departmental holds from the Business Office, Registrar's Office, Financial Aid Office, Academic Services Office, Student Services Office, Library, and Bookstore.
-All matters must be resolved and the hold removed before the student can be approved for readmission.
+All matters must be resolved, and the hold removed before the student can be approved for readmission.
 Any department indicating a hold will be contacted by the Office of Graduate Admissions to determine how the hold can be lifted.
 If the hold requires action by the student in order to be lifted, the student will be notified in writing with instructions on how to proceed with clearing the hold.